Why Manage Multiple Twitter/X Accounts?

 Posting Schedule Best Practices

-- Stagger posting times — don’t post from all accounts at the same minute
+- Stagger posting times — don’t post from every account in the same minute

-- Vary engagement patterns — different reply styles, different hashtag usage
+- Vary engagement patterns — different reply styles, different hashtag habits

 - Maintain account-specific personality — each account should have its own voice